 They now have three children aged 16, 13 and 11.

 His father Jan and step-mother have retired to Darwin.

 Peter has been back to Poland three times – twice in the past two years to see his ageing mother.

 “Poland has changed enormously.
 It has become very westernised.
 A lot of people speak English whereas we learned Russian at school,” he said.

 On balance, Peter says coming to Australia was the best decision of his life.
-He says he has been able to provide good life for his family, build a business and follow his passion for motorcyles.
+He says he has been able to provide a good life for his family, build a business and follow his passion for motorcycles.